zhenya1007/ocamlspot/README.rst

 OCamlSpotter - OCaml source browsing
 ==========================================

 OCamlSpotter is a tool for OCaml source code browsing.

-You can search the type and definitions of values, expressions and modules.
+* You can search the definitions of names of values, functions, data types and modules.
+* Emacs and Vim helpers help your browsing via editors.
+* Definition search traverses module aliases and functor applications: if module M = N, OCamlSpotter automatically seeks the definition of M.x in N. Very helpful in the modern OCaml programming with lots of modules.

 OCamlSpotter 2.x uses \*.cmt and \*.cmti files created by OCaml compiler 4.00.0 or newer with -bin-annot option.